chryswoods/siremol.org/chryswoods.com/parallel_python/part2.md

 against or used to reduce lists of data.
 In the next parts of the course you will learn how to use functional programming to parallelise a Python script.
-In this part, you will learn how to parallelise a script over the cores of a single node, while in the next part you will see how to parallelise a script across a cluster of nodes.
+In this part, you will learn how to parallelise a script over the cores of a single computer, while in the next part you will see how to parallelise a script across a cluster of computer nodes.

  * [Multiprocessing](multiprocessing.md)
  * [Pool](pool_part2.md)